MIRARG20/TrendyMart/README.md

 The application is built on a Flask server with a MySQL database backend.
 It is designed to handle user authentication, product management, shopping cart operations, and payment processing.

+### Payment Processing Algorithm

+TrendyMart implements a secure payment processing algorithm:

+1. User selects payment method (Visa, MasterCard, or PayPal).
+2. System generates a unique transaction ID.
+3. User enters payment details.
+4. Details are encrypted and sent to the chosen payment gateway.
+5. Gateway processes the payment and sends a confirmation.
+6. Upon successful payment, the order is marked as paid in the database.
+7. User receives a confirmation email with order details.

 ## Getting Started